paapaapaa/TrustCarBackend/README.md

 # Trust Car Backend

 ### How to run?
-- In project repo run `npm run dev` for development (By default App is live on PORT:8080)
+- In project repo first install the dependencies `npm install` and then run `npm run dev` for development mode (By default App is live on PORT:8080)